bem-archive/bem-tools/README.md

 ##### Level of defenition

-Level of defenition is a directory that hold blocks and an utility directiry `.bem`.
+Level of defenition is a directory that holds blocks and an utility directiry `.bem`.

 A `.bem` directory holds configuration of a current level: